In Depth: Using Adobe After Effects for Print Work

 Watch out for RAM Hogs – Lily really wanted me to do a cartoon look on her scene but the fact is, that with this large comp, Red Giant ToonIt tied up my computer for multiple seconds with each screen redraw.
 It was tedious to modify the effect and wait for the redraw.
 I tried a couple of other Toon plug-ins and did not find anything I liked.
 I ended up skipping the cartoon look.
 I’m not a fan of the Charles Schwab look anyway.

-Images too small for print?
-Try using a filter to uprez, such as Boris Continuum Complete UpRez or Red Giant Magic Bullet Instant HD, instead of scaling in AE.
+Are your images too small for print?
+Try using a filter to uprez, such as Boris Continuum UpRez or Red Giant Magic Bullet Instant 4D, instead of scaling in AE.
 The Magnify in After Effects plug-in may also give better results than scale.
 Try it out.

 Presets and Effects – Some presets and effects are made for SD or HD and those presets can appear very tiny.
 You’ll just need to tweak them.
 I ran into this problem with Trapcode Particular and Trapcode Form presets and in the end I went with Boris Continuum Complete and Digieffects DE FairyDust for my particles and sparkles.